zhangbsn-gt/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/data-infrastructure-in-a-box/overview.md

 In summary, DIAB aims to help agencies build consistent and scalable data infrastructure.

+Note: As DIAB is an IaC product, knowledge of the open-source Terraform IaC tool is needed to properly utilise it.

 ### Key Benefits

 - **Ease of Use**: Reduces the technical complexity by providing easy-to-use templates for agencies to get started on their cloud data transformation journey.